 Davis sensitively depicts the disconnection of urban poverty and race from the mainstream in "Invisible City".
 The shiny glass towers, which rise to completion, beckon a new era and Regent Park will finally emerge from the shadows and stigma.

-But will Kendell and Mikey be as fortunate?"Invisible City" is produced by Industry Pictures/Shine Films in co-production with the National Film Board of Canada, in association with TVO, Knowledge Network, SCN and with the participation of the Canadian Television Fund and the Canadian Cable Industry: CTF License Fee Program...
+"Invisible City" is produced by Industry Pictures/Shine Films in co-production with the National Film Board of Canada, in association with TVO, Knowledge Network, SCN and with the participation of the Canadian Television Fund and the Canadian Cable Industry: CTF License Fee Program...